DanielC49/seam-rpc/README.md

 });
 ```

-> **Note:** The above example is to illustrate the use of error handlers is not a complete example.
+> **Note:** The above example is to illustrate the use of error handlers and is not a complete example.
 Please consult the rest of the README or the examples in the examples directory.